-Dolores Huerta: The Civil Rights Icon Who Showed Farmworkers 'Si Se Puede'
+Dolores Huerta: The Civil Rights Icon Who Showed Farmworkers 'Sí Se Puede'

 At 87, Dolores Huerta is a living civil rights icon.
 She has spent most of her life as a political activist, fighting for better working conditions for farmworkers and the rights of the downtrodden, a firm believer in the power of political organizing to effect change.

 And yet, her role in the farmworkers movement has long been overshadowed by that of Cesar Chavez, her longtime collaborator and co-founder of what became the United Farm Workers of America union.
-That's true even when it comes to credit for coining the movement's famous slogan, Si se puede — Spanish for "Yes, we can" — which inspired President Obama's own campaign battle cry and has often wrongly been attributed to Chavez.
+That's true even when it comes to credit for coining the movement's famous slogan, Sí se puede — Spanish for "Yes, we can" — which inspired President Obama's own campaign battle cry and has often wrongly been attributed to Chavez.
 (Obama acknowledged Huerta as the source of that phrase when he awarded her the Presidential Medal of Freedom in 2012.
 She talks about its origins below.)

 Dolores, a new documentary from director Peter Bratt, aims to finally set the record straight.
 The film chronicles Huerta's evolution from a teenager outraged by the racial and economic injustices she saw in California's agricultural Central Valley to a key architect of the nationwide boycott of grapes that led to the first farmworker union contracts.
 At its height, an estimated 17 million people stopped buying grapes.

-Huerta was 25 when she became the political director of the Community Service Organization, run by legendary community organizer Fred Ross.
+Huerta was 25 when she became the political director of the Community Service Organization, run by influential community organizer Fred Ross.
 That's where she met Chavez, and in 1962 the two teamed up to form what became the UFA, organizing farmworkers who toiled for wages as low as 70 cents an hour, in brutal conditions.

 "They didn't have toilets in the fields, they didn't have cold drinking water.
 They didn't have rest periods," Huerta tells NPR.